meeeerkat/vim-browser/README.md

 - Replace pointers with references where possible AND MORE GENERALY FOLLOW C++ GUIDELINES
 - Remove the namespace singleton thing to use only objects
 - Use exceptions
+- Duckduckgo search doesnt work, maybe the base\_url is added even though it should not here (see Helpers::Url::fix)